4.1.2 Name, Role, Value

 This check affects the following users who have:

-Sight-impairments: Who access the site contents with a screen reader or screen magnification software.
+Sight impairments: Who access the site contents with a screen reader or screen magnification software.

-Motion-impairments: Who navigate the page using speech recognition software.
+Motion impairments: Who navigate the page using speech recognition software.

 Sandra is 38 years old.
 At the age of 16, her life took an unexpected turn during a sports accident on the basketball court.
 While attempting a daring dunk, she landed in an awkward manner, resulting in a spinal cord injury.
 Unfortunately, this event left her paralyzed from the waist down.

 "Even though I still have some movement in my right hand, it is painful to use it, and I prefer to use my voice to dictate to the computer when I go online.
-It is truly frustrating when I have to fill out a lengthy form, such as my tax return, and the form doesn't work with dictation software.
+It is truly frustrating when I have to fill out a lengthy form, such as my tax return, and the form does not work with dictation software.
 It becomes really painful for me when I work with the mouse because I strain my hand."

 This section gives some examples of the issue.